dinhphuc/dinhphuc/README.md

 ------------
 ⚡ Quote:
-**Courage is taking those first steps toward your dreams even if you can't see the path ahead.**
+**Only in the darkness can you see the stars.**

-Anonymous
+Martin Luther King, Jr.